Mayank-UK/hotel_website/README.md

     -   Just put the project files into the root of the web server
 -   ## Contributing
     -   This is an individually developed project
+    -   All the images used here are from hotel terra jackson website
 -   ## Versioning
     -   There is no versioning for this project
 -   ## Authors